miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/serializers/ember-data-serializer/template.md

 });
 ```

-If you would like Mirage to apply the transforms from your meber data serializers for you see {{docs-link 'Advanced Configuration of Serializers' 'docs.advanced.server-configuration~Serializers'}}
+If you would like Mirage to apply the transforms from your ember data serializers for you see
+{{docs-link 'Advanced Configuration of Serializers' 'docs.advanced.server-configuration'}}.